analogdevicesinc/depth-obstacle-detect-ros/README.md

 <h1 style="text-align: center;" > Depth Obstacle Detection ROS</h1>

 # Overview
 The **Depth Obstacle Detection ROS** package for the Robot Operating System (ROS) identifies surfaces near the depth camera within a specified threshold.
 The image is divided into a grid of multiple cells, and the minimum value in each cell is detected.
 Values below the threshold are highlighted in red to indicate the presence of an obstacle.
-There are two packages in this installation, the core package `depth_obstacle_detect_ros` which is dependant on `depth_obstacle_detect_ros_msg`.
+There are two packages in this installation, the core package `depth_obstacle_detect_ros` which is dependant on `depth_obstacle_detect_ros_msgs`.

 [![Jazzy](https://img.shields.io/badge/-JAZZY-green?style=plastic&logo=ros)](https://docs.ros.org/en/rolling/Releases/Release-Jazzy-Jalisco.html) [![Ubuntu 24.04](https://img.shields.io/badge/-UBUNTU%2024.04-orange?style=plastic&logo=ubuntu&logoColor=white)](https://releases.ubuntu.com/noble/) [![License](https://img.shields.io/badge/License-BSD_3--Clause-purple.svg)](./LICENSE) ![x86_64](https://img.shields.io/badge/x86__64-blue?style=plastic&logo=intel&logoColor=white)

 > [!NOTE]
 > This node requires a custom ros message package to be installed in the same workspace.
-It can be found [here.](./depth_obstacle_detect_ros_msg)
+It can be found [here.](./depth_obstacle_detect_ros_msgs)

 # Background
 The obstacle detection node subscribes to `/tof_cam/rect/depth` by default.
 The launch file can be edited to make the node subscribe to a topic that publishes depth images from a depth camera.
 Image encoding with `mono16` or `16UC1` are supported by the node.
 The node divides an image into a grid of specified number of cells vertically and horizontally.
 The minimum value of each cell is taken into account to decide if there is an obstacle within the range specified by the threshold.
-The [depth_obstacle_detect_ros_msg](depth_obstacle_detect_ros_msg/README.md) is used to publish obstacle information for any external use.
+The [depth_obstacle_detect_ros_msgs](depth_obstacle_detect_ros_msgs/README.md) is used to publish obstacle information for any external use.

 # Hardware
  - Any Depth Camera, such as [EVAL-ADTF3175D-NXZ](https://www.analog.com/en/resources/evaluation-hardware-and-software/evaluation-boards-kits/eval-adtf3175.html) Module